proxmox/ceph/ceph/src/nvmeof/gateway/spdk/deprecation.md

 # Deprecation

-## ABI and API Deprecation {#deprecation}
+## ABI and API Deprecation

 This document details the policy for maintaining stability of SPDK ABI and API.

-Major ABI version can change at most once for each quarterly SPDK release.
+Major ABI version can change at most once for each SPDK release.
 ABI versions are managed separately for each library and follow [Semantic Versioning](https://semver.org/).

 API and ABI deprecation notices shall be posted in the next section.